The following model local laws were notified in the Government Gazette on 25 June 2010 and are available for adoption by local government.

 The template subordinate local laws have been compiled for your information only and should not be treated as an exhaustive statement on the subject.
 Nor should they be considered as rendering to you legal or professional services.
 The department recommends that independent legal advice be sought on any matter of interpretation of the model local laws or template subordinate local laws.
 The information is provided on the basis that you are responsible for making your own assessment of the topics discussed.

-The Department of Local Government, Community Recovery and Resilience expressly disclaims all liability (including but not limited to liability for negligence) for errors or omissions of any kind whatsoever or for any loss (including direct and indirect losses), damages or other consequences which may arise from your reliance on the material contained in the template subordinate local laws.
+The Department of Infrastructure, Local Government and Planning expressly disclaims all liability (including but not limited to liability for negligence) for errors or omissions of any kind whatsoever or for any loss (including direct and indirect losses), damages or other consequences which may arise from your reliance on the material contained in the template subordinate local laws.

 Model local law guidance notes